TejasM/quickstarts/kitchensink-spring/README.md

 Build and Deploy the Quickstart
 -------------------------------

-_NOTE: The following applies to each of the modules in this project. {module} should be replaced by the respective module that you are working with._
+_NOTE: The following applies to each of the quickstarts in this project. `QUICKSTART_NAME` should be replaced by the respective quickstart that you are working with._

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
-See [Build and Deploy the Quickstarts](../README.md#buildanddeploy) for complete instructions and additional options._
+See [Build and Deploy the Quickstarts](../README.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._

 1. Make sure you have started the JBoss Server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.